-of time after which the channel is regarded as being idle.
-These boundaries are defined for each backoff entity in [8] on pages 78 and 79 in introducing modifications to the AIFS[AC] from above.
-We neglect these modifications in the following for the sake of simplicity.
+The specific slot boundaries, at which one of these operations is performed, essentially depend on the point of time after which the channel is regarded as being idle.
+These boundaries are defined for each backoff entity in [5] on pages 78 and 79 in introducing modifications to the AIFS[AC] from above.
+We neglect these modifications in the following for the sake of clarity.